zhenglaizhang/face_rec/opencv.md

 ## 安装

-*customize the installation configurations for your specific computer model*
+*customize the installation configurations for your specific computer model, or feel free to compile it by yourself*

 ### OS X